jhpyle/docassemble/_docs/development.md

 evolving.
 When your software stops evolving, it will start being "legacy."

-You might think, "I don't have the resources for that level of quality."
+You might think, "I don't have the resources to pay developers to continually improve a product."
 First, maybe the resources necessary are not as expensive as you think.
 Maybe how you are managing the development of the software is the problem, not the money you are spending.
-For example, maybe instead of spending hundreds of hours of staff time developing a custom color scheme, you could allocate those hours toward something your users will actually care about, like developing a continuous quality improvement process that ensures the application does what it is supposed to do.
+For example, maybe instead of spending hundreds of hours of staff time developing a custom color scheme, you could allocate those hours toward something that matters more, like developing a continuous quality improvement process that ensures the application does what it is supposed to do.
 Second, maybe you do have the necessary resources, but you are not allocating them to software development because you